 import rehypePunctilio from "punctilio/rehype";unified() .use(rehypeParse) .use(rehypePunctilio) .use(rehypeStringify) .process('<p><em>"Wait</em>..." -- she said</p>');// → <p><em>“Wait</em>…”—she said</p>// The opening quote inside <em> and the closing quote outside it// are both resolved correctly across the element boundary.

-For Markdown ASTs via remark, use remarkPunctilio which applies the same separator technique to preserve inline element boundaries, or use transformMarkdown for a simpler Markdown-to-Markdown pipeline.
+For Markdown asts via remark, use remarkPunctilio which applies the same separator technique to preserve inline element boundaries, or use transformMarkdown for a simpler Markdown-to-Markdown pipeline.

-For manual DOM walking or custom transforms, use transformElement from punctilio/rehype.
+For manual dom walking or custom transforms, use transformElement from punctilio/rehype.

 punctilio doesn’t enable all transformations by default.
 Fractions and degrees tend to match too aggressively (perfectly applying the degree transformation requires semantic meaning).
 Superscript letters and punctuation ligatures have spotty font support.
 Furthermore, ligatures = true can change the meaning of text by collapsing question and exclamation marks.